 What GCSE Subjects do students Need to do A-Levels?

 The requirements of GCSE subjects to do A-levels are different.
 For example, if a student is doing A-levels psychology the subject needed is GCSE math and to study BTEC art the student needs to take GCSE art.
 So the students should research what A-level studies they are doing to continue in the future and what are the requirements of GCSEs in that course.
+They must also look at the best GCSEs that you may think of taking it.
+Further, you must remember to take the GCSE results before you apply for A-levels, as the school may not keep GCSE for longer.

-What GCSE Grades do students Need to do A-Levels?
+What GCSE Grades do students Need to Do A-Levels?

 Can Students Go to Sixth Form College if they Fail Some/All of Your GCSEs?